OfficialCyberSpace/CTF-Writeups/defcamp-ctf-2022/catch-me-if-you-can/Readme.md

 </manifest>
 ```
 Hey, hey!
 Look what we have here!
+`
+~ here you can create your own puzzles
+  ~ secrets can be discovered along the way
+  ~ here you can find the first gem: idopuzzlesforpleasure
+`
 Looks like a flag!

+*Flag*: `idopuzzlesforpleasure`

 **What does this tell us?**